MEK4100 – Mathematical Methods in Mechanics

 Schedule, syllabus and examination date

 MEK4100 offers an introduction to some key topics of mathematics applied in physics.
 The first major topic is dimensional analysis, scaling and perturbation techniques.
 Included are regular and singular perturbations, the Poincare-Lindstedt's method, boundary layers, multiple scale expansions and the WKB method.
 The perturbation solutions are verified by and compared to numerical solutions.
 The second major topic is calculus of variation and Hamilton's principle.
 The application of the methods and theory in the course is demonstrated through solution of selected problems from mechanics and other natural sciences.

-- you master the Pi theorem and know how to scale equations with regard to application of perturbation techniques or other mathematical approaches
+- master the Pi theorem and know how to scale equations with regard to application of perturbation techniques or other mathematical approaches;

-- you master dominant balance analysis and application of the perturbation techniques in the syllabus
+- master dominant balance analysis and application of the perturbation techniques in the syllabus;

-- you have knowledge of key properties of asymptotic expansions and approximations
+- have knowledge of key properties of asymptotic expansions and approximations;

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.

 If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures.

 Recommended previous knowledge

 10 credits overlap with MEK3100 – Mathematical Methods in Mechanics (discontinued)